cyber-dojo/exercises-start-points/start-points/Print_Diamond/readme.txt

 A

-Note: These examplesIt use dots in place of spaces only for readability.
+Note: These examples use dots in place of spaces only for readability.
 Your diamond must contain spaces where there are dots.